Attempted assassination of Andrew Jackson

 On January 30, 1835, Andrew Jackson, the 7th president of the United States, survived an assassination attempt outside of the United States Capitol in Washington, D.C. while returning to the White House from a funeral.
 Richard Lawrence, a British-American unemployed house painter, approached Jackson and attempted to shoot him, but both of Lawrence's pistols misfired.
 Jackson charged Lawrence and beat him with his walking cane before Lawrence was taken into custody.
 This is the first known attempted assassination of a U.S. president.

 After the assassination attempt, Lawrence was found not guilty by reason of insanity.
 He was institutionalized in an insane asylum for the remainder of his life.
 Jackson, aged 67 at the time of the assault, served for over two more years as president before completing his term in office.

+The odds of both pistols misfiring the way they did was estimated to be 1 in 125,000.

 Background

 The 1828 presidential election marked the rise of Jacksonian democracy and the transition from the First Party System to the Second Party System.
 The "Age of Jackson" experienced much political turmoil and realigned American politics for decades.
 Major events, like the nullification crisis and the rechartering of the Second Bank of the United States, known as the "Bank War", became the central issues that divided the American people.
 Jackson was the most influential and controversial political figure of the 1830s.

 In January 1835, Senator John C. Calhoun, Jackson's first vice president and a leading proponent of nullification, called Jackson "a Caesar who ought to have a Brutus."

 Richard Lawrence became convinced that he was Richard III of England and that the U.S. government owed him a large sum of money.
 He believed opposition to the Second Bank of the United States by "King Andrew" (in reference to Andrew Jackson) was preventing the distribution of the money he believed he was owed.
 He felt that if Jackson were no longer in office, Vice President Martin Van Buren would establish a national bank and allow Congress to pay him the money for his English estate claims.